daggerok/daggerok.github.io/blog/2023-ICT/README.md

   **ORG Settlement**, then we should change **ORG Settlement** to **ORG Low**, otherwise **ORG Settlement** must be changed to **ORG High** as far opening price is under the **RTH** previously closed price
 * **Optimal Trade Entry** (OTE) [using Breaking Market Structure](https://www.youtube.com/watch?v=aQrd75xwBS4)
+* **Old High** is a first nearest swing high you can found going back on a chart starting from current candle
 * **Silver Bullet** (SB).
 1-hour time interval where a **FVG** can be touched: 10am-11am, 1pm-2pm
 * **Smart Money** (SM)
 * **Smart Money Concepts** (SMC)